 - Verification Service returns results indicating whether the Identity Header was valid and whether TN Validation passed, failed, or wasn't performed.

-How is Bandwidth signing calls on behalf of customers?
+How is Bandwidth signing calls?

 - Bandwidth doesn’t currently sign any calls with “C” or gateway attestation.

 We strongly recommend that our customers consult legal counsel to determine if the above, combined with the filing of a robocall mitigation plan with the FCC, satisfies their regulatory requirements for STIR/SHAKEN.